adamfranco/viewer/README.txt

    A slideshow-skeleton is loaded with a 'source' attribute and the text-position element for each slide.
 The content is then fetched for the slide as the load() or display() is called on the slide.
+ - Can now media sizes from outline xml.

 ******************************
 Version 2.0.0